Transformation

 There’s always an invitation to look for what’s right instead of what’s wrong.
 Out of the overflow of the heart, the mouth speaks; therefore, when our hearts are set on what is good, our mouths will speak life.
 (For a full post on looking for what’s right, join me here.)

-If we want to learn how to stop being moody, we need to consider how we begin our days.
+We need to consider how we begin our days.

 Beginning the day with the Word of God is important.
 We often speak the same words we put in.
 If the morning news or talk radio starts the day, our hearts are not set on what is pure, lovely, excellent, and admirable.